BrightspaceUI/core/controllers/subscriber/README.md

  }
 ```

-When creating the controller, you can pass in callbacks to run whenever a subscriber is added, removed, or `updateSubscribers` is called (which handles request debouncing for you).
+When creating the controller, you must provide a unique name for the subscription (e.g. `'channels-sports'`).
+You may also pass in an optional `updateSubscribers` callback (invoked by calling `.updateSubscribers` on the controller, with built-in debouncing), and lifecycle callbacks to run whenever a subscriber is added (`onSubscribe`) or removed (`onUnsubscribe`).

 Once this has been set up, components can subscribe to particular registries two different ways:
-1. Using `EventSubscriberController`.
+1. Using `EventSubscriberController` with the target subscription name.
 The component will need to be a child of the registry component for this to work.
-2. By pointing to the registry component's id with `IdSubscriberController` and the `idPropertyName` option.
+2. Using `IdSubscriberController` with the target subscription name and the `idPropertyName` option, which will point to the registry component's id.
 The component will need to be in the same DOM scope as the registry component for this to work.

-Like the `SubscriberRegistryController`, these `*subscriberController`s take optional callbacks to throw at different points in the subscription process.
+Like the `SubscriberRegistryController`, these `*subscriberController`s take optional callbacks invoked at different points in the subscription process.

 ```js
 import { EventSubscriberController, IdSubscriberController } from '@brightspace-ui/core/controllers/subscriber/subscriberControllers.js';